cfig/Android_boot_image_editor/README.md

 #### Host OS requirement:

 Linux or Mac.
-Also need python and java 8.
+Also need python 2.x(required by avbtool) and java 8.

 #### Target Android requirement: